 Winter is a hard time for rodents, killing off many plants that they usually eat, or else covering them up with a thick layer of snow.
 That’s why rodents turn to trees for food.

 Rodents that eat tree bark, like rabbits, mice, and voles, work hard to get access to the softer, tastier inner tree bark called the cambium layer.
 The hungry creatures chew through the outer bark of the tree to get to this green cambium.

 Rodent tree damage can be moderate, but it can also be very serious.
 If rodents remove the bark all around the tree, it girdles the tree, effectively killing it.
 Roots can also be damaged by gnawing.

 Rodents That Eat Tree Bark

 You may be surprised when you see rodent tree damage much higher on the trunk than a rabbit or mouse could reach.
-But don’t forget that snow acts as a ladder, allowing short rodents access to higher parts of the trunk.
+Don’t forget that snow also acts as a ladder, allowing short rodents access to higher parts of the trunk.

 The best thing you can do for trees damaged by rodents is to prune out the dead areas and have patience.
 A tree that hasn’t been girdled has a fighting chance to recover.